segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ### 1. Authorize Facebook Custom Audiences

-- Go to your Space in your Segment Workspace.
+- Go to your Space in your Segment Workspace and click Engage Settings.
 - Go to the Destinations tab and click “Add Destination”.
 - Select the Facebook Custom Audiences option, and click **Configure Facebook Custom Audiences**.
 - Authorize Facebook Ads and select a Facebook account ID to sync to.

+> info ""
+> The destination needs to be added within the Engage space and not through the connections pipeline to regular sources.

 ### 2. Create an audience in Engage & connect to Facebook